 Scheduling will be limited when necessary to ensure equitable access to the facilities for the entire community.

-The Library System, its Board of Trustees and staff are not responsible for accidents, injuries or loss of property while the rooms are being used.
+The Library, its Board of Trustees, or staff are not responsible for accidents, injuries or loss of property while the rooms are being used.

-A group or organization may not use the name and address of the library as the address of the group or organization.
+No group or organization may use the name and address of the Library or any of its branches as the address of the group or organization.

-No individual or group may state or imply library approval without written approval from the library director or his/her appointed designee.
+No individual or group may state or imply library approval without written approval from the Executive Director or his/her appointed designee.

-Only groups that are pre-approved by the library director can use the term “co-sponsored by the Library” in their publicity or programs for events.
+Only groups that are pre-approved by the Executive Director can use the term “co-sponsored by the Library” in their publicity or programs for events.

 Permission to use the rooms includes ordinary use of the furniture and fixtures.
 Persons or groups must provide their own supplies.